tinayzhao/tinayzhao/README.md

 * Created a more accessible club image as Vice President of [Food Science and Tech at Cal](https://fst.berkeley.edu/) 📸
 * Mentored students for UC Berkeley's Data Structures course through [Computer Science Mentors](https://csmentors.berkeley.edu/#/) 👩‍🏫
 * Taught as an Undergraduate Student Instructor for [CS 61B](https://inst.eecs.berkeley.edu/~cs61b/sp20/), UC Berkeley's Data Structures course 📖
+* Held events as a Summer Cohort Leader for [Rewriting the Code](https://rewritingthecode.org/) ✍️

 My pronouns are she/her/hers.
 Feel free to reach out at tinazhao(at)berkeley.edu.